Giving Magazine: Featured

 When you live in the same community for 50 years, relationships go deep.
 For Chip, who was born and raised and raised his kids in the Lehigh Valley, Pennsylvania, many United Way donors are not just professional acquaintances, but personal friends.

-Originally published in Giving Tomorrow magazine.
+This article was originally published in Giving Tomorrow magazine.

 The gym erupted.
 Angry shouts and “boos” from one half of the arena drowned out the cheers from the other half.
 Paul ‘Chip’ Hurd ignored them all.